kaz-utashiro/greple/docs/index.md

 ## MULTIPLE KEYWORDS

-**greple** has almost the same function as Unix command [egrep(1)](http://man.he.net/man1/egrep) but the search is done in the manner similar to search engine.
-For example, next command print lines those contain all of \`foo' and \`bar' and \`baz'.
+**greple** has almost the same function as Unix command [egrep(1)](http://man.he.net/man1/egrep) but the search is done in a manner similar to Internet search engine.
+For example, next command print lines those contain all of \`foo' and bar' and \`baz'.

     greple 'foo bar baz' ...